nagendraKU/ngscheckmate.jl/README.md

 This is the **recommended** way to run the script.
 Read [docker_instructions.md](https://github.com/nagendraKU/ngscheckmate.jl/blob/main/docker_instructions.md) for running the script within a docker / podman container.

 ### Important Notes:
-- Other input options provided in the original NGSCheckMate python implementation such as _reading a directory of VCF, taking BAM as input and generating the VCF, or processing FASTQ files_ are NOT provided with `ncm.jl` neither will these features be added.
+- Other input options provided in the original NGSCheckMate python implementation such as _reading a directory of VCF, taking BAM as input and generating the VCF, or processing FASTQ files_ are NOT provided with `ncm.jl` neither will these features be added in the future.
 - An R convenience script is provided to ingest the correlation matrix and produce a heatmap plot.
+The script does a check for if the correlation matrix is diagonally symmetric (no labeling errors if `corr_mat == transpose(corr_mat)`)